Marion Gray: Education and early work

 In 1975 Gray completed her studies at the University of California, Berkeley in Art History and Art Practice.
 She studied with Peter Selz, Jim Melchert, Peter Voulkos, and Joan Brown.

 It was during her final year that Gray attended a lecture by the artists Christo and Jeanne Claude who were discussing their upcoming project for Marin and Sonoma counties, the "Running Fence."
 She was hired to work with the Christos on the project in 1976.
 The project proved to be the beginning of her career, as she documented the "Running Fence," using still and moving cameras.

 Career

-During her 40 year career, Gray developed a unique archive of work which captured historic and often one-time performances by some of the most important artists of the Bay Area and beyond.
+During her 40-year career, Gray developed an archive of work which captured historic and often one-time performances by some of the most important artists of the Bay Area.

 As Photograph Magazine states, "Gray’s position in these pictures is active; she treats each shot as if she were an art-world photojournalist.
 The best works seem almost collaborative, in that the photographer harnesses the energy of the artists and works she depicts."